Jay-study-nildana/FrontEndForStudents/NestJS/nest-redis-mq-hw/README.md

 Demo project that shows usage fo Nest JS with Bull MQ, Workers and Redis.

+Here, you can.

+1. add a job
+1. add multiple jobs in bulk
+1. get job status
+1. add a specific job type
+1. get all jobs
+1. get completed jobs
+1. get failed jobs

+Note: each individual job type is handled by a modular function.
+So, if you want to, you can add actual processing code and make this demo project into a real working project with real functionality.

 # env file

 fill all values in .env file.